 What is your favourite photo that you’ve ever taken?
 Why?

 Oh!
 It’s hard, because I take pictures and after 2 or 3 months I say, “I don’t like it anymore.”
 It’s never good enough.

 What are you currently working on?

-For the moment, it’s august and it’s a very calm period!
-But In June and July I worked on 4 very cool photo-shoots.
+For the moment, it’s August and it’s a very calm period!
+But In June and July I worked on four very cool photo shoots.
 All different shoots, about the concept, lights, rendering.
 But in all of the projects, there is a little part of me in them.